 Php_value max_input_time 180

 Next, save the file and close it.
-A dialog will appear asking you to upload the edited file, Click Yes.
-File upload size should be increased.
+A dialog will appear asking if you want to upload the edited file, Click Yes.
+File upload size should have increased by now.
 Now go on to check if the error is fixed.

 Check your theme uploads for syntax errors and incorrect file format